-Evaluation of faculty members for merit-based salary increases in the Department of Earth Sciences is carried out by the Department Head, under advisement of an appointed ad-hoc personnel committee.
-The evaluation for merit raises is based on recent performance reviews, current CV's, and teaching evaluations.
-The committee reviews all materials and gives their recommendation to the Department Head in the form of a report with performance ratings and explanatory text for each faculty member under review (excluding the committee members themselves and anyone with whom they may have a conflict of interest).
+Evaluation of faculty members for merit-based salary increases in the Department of Geological Sciences is carried out by the Department Head, under advisement of an appointed ad-hoc personnel committee.
+The evaluation for merit raises is based on recent performance reviews, the current CV, and teaching evaluations.
+The committee reviews all materials and gives their recommendation to the Department Head in the form of a report with performance ratings and explanatory text for each faculty member under review (excluding the committee members themselves and anyone else with whom the committee may have a conflict of interest).
 The Department Head may make adjustments based on additional information and knowledge of faculty performance.
 The Department Head uses these data to create a spreadsheet with numerical performance ratings for all faculty and staff under review, and the numerical ratings are used to calculate merit salary increases.
 The actual amounts are scaled as needed to match the total amount allocated for merit raises in the online spreadsheet tool.
-The report and spreadsheet used for this purpose are archived to allow for appropriate follow-up or review if questions arise later.
+The spreadsheet used for this purpose is archived to allow for appropriate follow-up or review if questions arise later.

-All Career NTTF and TTF (faculty) are potentially eligible for merit raises.
-Faculty are evaluated for merit; no one is permitted to opt out.
+All faculty are evaluated for merit; no one is permitted to opt out.
 Regardless of type of appointment or FTE, each faculty member is eligible for consideration for the highest merit rating.
 All faculty who meet or exceed expectations will receive some merit increase.
-Faculty will be informed of their raises after they are approved.
+Faculty will be informed of their raises after they have been approved.
 The criteria and expectations for satisfactory performance are explained below.